Knowledge

 Guide for Monitoring Public Procurement: A Tool for Civil Society

-Compliance Toolkit for Start-ups in India
+Compliance Toolkit for Start-Ups in India

 In India, start-up businesses constitute a significant and active share of the economy.
 While development and growth are to be encouraged, they must also be regulated.
 The acceleration and expansion of start-ups are often hampered by internal and external challenges, including the lack of compliance with government regulations.
 This can be caused by lack of information among business owners, speed of scale-up, or other factors.
-However, in the face of this challenge, the Partnership for Transparency Indian (PTFI) has partnered with Alliance for Integrity and MSME Inno to develop a Compliance Toolkit for Start-ups.
+However, in the face of this challenge, the Partnership for Transparency India (PTFI) has partnered with Alliance for Integrity and MSME Inno to develop a Compliance Toolkit for Start-ups.

 The Asian Development Bank (ADB) contracted the Partnership for Transparency to write a governance brief titled “Engaging Civil Society Organizations to Enhance the Effectiveness of COVID-19 Response Programs in Asia and the Pacific.”
 The brief, authored by Vinay Bhargava, PTF’s chief technical adviser, was published by the ADB in March 2021.
 Throughout the brief, Bhargava explains how civil society organizations (CSOs) can take on a more active role to complement government efforts to respond to COVID-19, particularly addressing not only the health crisis, but the social, and economic ramifications as well.
 The brief suggests a framework across six programmatic areas for formulating country-specific programs to facilitate the expansion of CSO engagement in pandemic response at the local government level.